2005balaji/Pinger/README.md

 1. **Node.js: A JavaScript runtime environment that executes JavaScript code outside of a web browser.**
 2. **Fastify: A fast and low overhead web framework for Node.js.**
 3. **fs: A Node.js module that provides an API for interacting with the file system.**
-4 .**https: A Node.js module that provides an API for making HTTPS requests.**
+4. **https: A Node.js module that provides an API for making HTTPS requests.**

 ## Approach